my writing journey

 So why did it take me so long to follow up on Mrs. Bullock's accolades?
 Beats me.
 I did have some self-confidence issues.
 And then there was that whole procrastination thing . . .

 My first venture into fiction was THE RUNAWAY PASTOR'S WIFE.
 Oh so therapeutic, that one.
 It's been really fun getting feedback from pastor's wives.
 (My lips are sealed.)
 Then came BLUE CHRISTMAS, a story that morphed out of my daughter's teen years and her boy band affections.
-It was first written as "fan fiction" and when posted online, received more than 80,000 hits, stuffing my inbox with more than a thousand emails from fans.
+It was first written as "fan fiction" and when posted online, received more than 80,000 hits (which was a lot, back in the day), stuffing my inbox with more than a thousand emails from fans.
 It was such a blast writing that story.
 But don't worry, we dropped the boy band and went with a more mainstream rock band image.
 Because we're cool like that.
 We are.
 Really.

 That's about it.
 The rest of my life is all about family and friends, good books, good music, excellent coffee, and my relationship with God.
 And chocolate.
 But not necessarily in that order.